salvadormaciase/Odoo12mexico/mexico-12.0/l10n_mx_edi_pos/README.rst

 1. Not assign customer in the sale.
 2. Assign a customer in the sale.
 3. Assign customer in the sale, and generate the invoice.
+4. Assign a default customer for sales (via settings).

 .. image:: l10n_mx_edi_pos/static/src/img/cases_pos.png